 Maintenance of Operations and Services during System Maintenance Work.
 The correction of errors, Defects, deficiencies, or deviations in Work Products/services will not detract from or interfere with the System’s operations or PEBA’s related business operations.

-SERVICE LEVELS AND PERFORMANCE GUARANTEES
+SERVICE LEVELS AND PERFORMANCE CREDITS

+The following Service Levels shall apply during the Maintenance and Support Services.